rreusch2/parleyapp/PRO_ENHANCEMENT_STRATEGY.md

-# ParleyApp Pro Enhancement Strategy
+# Predictive Play Pro Enhancement Strategy

 ## Overview
-Transform ParleyApp from a dedicated Pro tab model to an enhanced experience model where subscribing to Pro upgrades features throughout the entire app.
+Transform Predictive Play from a dedicated Pro tab model to an enhanced experience model where subscribing to Pro upgrades features throughout the entire app.

 ## Current State vs. Future State